timescale/docs/use-timescale/migrate-db/entire-database.md

     PostgreSQL on your source database, see the [upgrade instructions for self-hosted TimescaleDB][upgrading-postgresql-self-hosted] and [Managed
     Service for TimescaleDB][upgrading-postgresql].
-*   Checked that you're running the same major version of TimescaleDB on both Timescale Cloud and your source database.
-For more information, see the [upgrading TimescaleDB section][upgrading-timescaledb].
+*   Checked that you're running the same major version of Timescale on both Timescale Cloud and your source database.
+For more information, see the [upgrading Timescale section][upgrading-timescaledb].

 <Highlight type="note">
 To speed up migration, compress your data.
 You can compress any chunks where